JieyuWu/ToyotaMod/OpenPilot-Customizations.md

 ### For users wanting the latest master-ci branch:

+Generally, if you are a new user and have just gotten your car's fingerprint added, it will go into the `master-ci` branch before it gets released to the general public where the `master-ci` activity gets folded into the `release2` branch.
+If you have installed the software via entering `openpilot.comma.ai` in the advanced installation prompt during the comma2 setup, you are running `release2`.
+Once someone in the community helps submit your fingerprint to be accepted by openpilot, then you will want to run the `master-ci` branch for your car's support.

 ```
 cd /data && rm -rf openpilot && git clone -b master-ci https://github.com/commaai/openpilot && reboot
 ```